 From an early age, Robin developed a passion for both hunting and wildlife.
-His father, Lt Col Roger Hurt D.S.O. was a Game Warden, and Robin and as a teenager he assisted with wildlife management in the area; game cropping and problem animal control.
+His father, Lt Col Roger Hurt D.S.O. was a Game Warden, and as a teenager Robin assisted with wildlife management in the area; game cropping and problem animal control.

 Robin hunted with Tanganyika Wildlife Corporation in 1964 and with Uganda Wildlife Corporation from 1965 to 1966.
 On returning to Kenya, Robin was a full time Professional Hunter with Ker and Downey until 1973.
 At this time Robin decided to start his own safari company and founded Robin Hurt Safaris in Kenya and the Sudan.
 In 1984 Robin set up Tanzania Game Tracker Safaris, which he later sold, and Robin Hurt Safaris, Tanzania was formed in 1993.

 Over the years, he has hunted professionally in Kenya, Uganda, Tanzania, Sudan, Central African Republic, Zaire, Botswana, Zambia and Namibia.